-Trump picks Matt Gaetz for attorney general, Marco Rubio for Secretary of State
+Trump picks Matt Gaetz for attorney general, Marco Rubio for secretary of state

 “He will be a strong Advocate for our Nation, a true friend to our Allies, and a fearless Warrior who will never back down to our adversaries,” Trump said of Rubio in a statement.

-Trump made the announcement while flying back back to Florida from Washington after meeting with President Joe Biden.
+Trump made the personnel announcements while flying back back to Florida from Washington after meeting with President Joe Biden.

-The president-elect had been expected to pick Rubio for the post, but had also faced pressure from allies of Ric Grenell, who served as acting director of national intelligence during Trump’s first administration.
+The president-elect had been expected to pick Rubio for the post, but had also faced pressure from people pushing Ric Grenell, who served as acting director of national intelligence during Trump’s first administration.

 Grenell responded to the news on on X, writing, “Congratulations, Senator.
 You will be great for America!”